mozilla-extensions/firefox-translations/README.md

 ## Developer documentation

-See [extension/docs/DEV.md](./extension/docs/DEV.md) for more details on how to work with this extension as a developer.
+See [extension/docs/DEV.md](./extension/docs/DEV.md) for details on how to work with this extension as a developer.